slimgroup/Software.SEG2020/louboutin2020SEGtwri/README.md

 - [PyPlot], a plotting julia package based on `matplotlib`

 The julia packages can be installed as follows once [Devito] is installed.
-First install JUDI:
+First, you need install JUDI with the TTI branch that is currently separated from the stable master branch:

 ```
-julia -e 'using Pkg; Pkg.add("https://github.com/slimgroup/JUDI.jl.git")'
+julia -e 'using Pkg; Pkg.add(PackageSpec(url="https://github.com/slimgroup/JUDI.jl.git", rev="v1-tti")'

 ```

 then configure python with the system one and rebuild the python calling poackage: